ZetongLiu/zetongliu.github.io/books.md

 permalink: /books/
 ---

- This is a unordered list of books I've read so far, and the genres is heavily skewed by my eurocentric novel obessession during my college years in China as you might notice.
+ This is a unordered list of books I've read so far, and the genres is heavily skewed by a eurocentric novel obessession during my college years.
 Inspired by Patrick Collison, I mark exceptional ones in blue and above average ones in green.
 Due to the lost of my read record file, this list will never be complete.
  - *The Prince* - Niccolo Machiavelli
  - <span style="color: blue;">*Baudolino* - Umberto Eco</span>
  - <span style="color: green;">*How to Travel with a Salmon* - Umberto Eco</span>